dorellang/repr-ld/README.md

 Pretty cool, huh?

-But... what if you wanted to have a different ``id`` property, or maybe to have some read-only property, or at the same time to do some validation, and return only if all validations pass else throw an exception?
+But... what if you wanted to have a different ``id`` property, or maybe to have some read-only property, or, better yet, to have a property that be readable only when certain condition happens (like being admin or something like that)?
 Don't worry, Repr-ld is flexible enough to deal with all those issues and many more.